plan64/minimalHedger_AlphaZero/README.md

 * This is research, not production code.
 There are many hacks, bugs and experimental components.
 * The code contains a bug that affects the construction of the planning tree under the scaling of underlying models by a constant.
 For experiments it is currently recommended to start underlying prices at 1.0 (e.g. by scaling down the value of the stock and strike).
+* A number of bugs have been reported since the publication of this code.
+I am addressing them consecutively.
+ - bug in creation of trinomial trees, missing default name 'p='
+ - bug in agent's policy evaluation.
+Policies should be evaluated using only the neural network tree policy head
+ - bug in training path generation.
+Sampling should be done at each step of the search process, instead of once before the search begins.
+ - ...

 Author: Oleg Szehr, IDSIA, Switzerland, oleg.szehr@idsia.ch